AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

    ![](assets/domain-management-2.png)

 On the **[!UICONTROL Integration]** > **[!UICONTROL Domains]** page, the user sees all domains that they have registered in the Admin Console, along with their status.
 Each domain can be enabled or disabled.
 If a domain is enabled, [!DNL Marketo Measure] tracking collects any traffic that is seen on that domain.
-If a domain is disabled, [!DNL Marketo Measure] ignores any traffic seen coming from that domain and does not create touchpoints or other data. [!DNL Marketo Measure] confirms the disablement of a domain and warn of the ramifications:
+If a domain is disabled, [!DNL Marketo Measure] ignores any traffic coming from that domain and does not create touchpoints or other data. [!DNL Marketo Measure] confirms the disablement of a domain and warns of any ramifications:

    ![](assets/domain-management-3.png)